balanced-dev/yuzu-docs/docs/definition/import.md

 Using either individual Trello cards or .txt files for every block and/or page to record schema definitions in a shorthand the tool creates for every component:
 1. A fully fleshed out schema file
-2. A pre-prepared handlebars file, complete with property rendering, conditions, loops and a rough BEM class for every property (by combining the block/page and property names)
+2. A markup file e.g. Handlebars/Vue (can be configured to support more types), complete with property rendering, conditions, loops and a rough BEM class for every property (by combining the block/page and property names)
-3. Based on the generated handlebars markup, a SCSS file complete with class stubs
+3. Based on the generated markup, a SCSS file complete with class stubs
 4. An empty, "clean" JSON block/page state

-?> We may look to support sources other than Trello and local `.txt` files in future, but we have no definite plans currently
+?> It is possible for Yuzu Definition Import to combine multiple elements (e.g. markup, schema and styling) into a single file (as seen in Javascript frameworks such as Vue) but for simplicity's sake, the following examples will generate them separately and only use Handlebars

 It's important to note that while this tool can achieve a lot it is not by any means "perfect"- while it has it's limitations it's still a great starting point as it allows you to get to the meat of the project far faster.

 For example, some more complex schema structures are currently not possible to create via the shorthand (`anyOf`, `enums` etc.), the only markup element generated are `div`s, the BEM classes are not really standard and may get overly long/verbose.
 It basically requires manual fine-tuning after initially being run.
+That being said it gets 80% of the way there

+?> We may look to support sources other than Trello and local `.txt` files in future, but we have no definite plans currently

 ---